eslam3kl/SQLiDetector/README.md

 2. It will send a request for every link and check if one of the patterns is exist using regex.
 3. For any vulnerable link, it will save it at seperate file for every process.

+## Upcoming updates
+- [ ] Adding threads to increase the speed.
+- [ ] Adding more paylaods.
+- [ ] Enhace the output schema.

+If you want to contribute, Feel free to do that.
+You're welcomed :)

 ## Stay in touch <3
 [LinkedIn](https://www.linkedin.com/in/eslam3kl/) | [Blog](https://eslam3kl.medium.com/)  |  [Twitter](https://twitter.com/eslam3kll)